 Enrollment Information: Typically, students are invited to apply to enroll in Honors versions of regular courses.
 See this quarter's list of Honors Sections/Courses for specific details.
 Remember, to count as Honors Experiences, courses must be taken for letter grades (not Pass/Not Passed) if optional grading is available for the course.

-Honors Seminars (INT 84's or INT 184's) are two-unit courses of no more than twenty students designed by faculty to introduce students to the faculty member's research and scholarly interests.
+Honors Seminars (INT 84's and INT 184's) are two-unit courses of no more than twenty students designed by faculty to introduce students to the faculty member's research and scholarly interests.
 All Honors Seminars meet for two hours a week

 Honors Contracts are the primary method of earning honors credit in upper-division courses.
 A contract is an individual arrangement that a student develops with a professor to enhance your experience in a course.
 The Honors Contract is intended to deepen and broaden the student's experience in the course rather than simply increase the workload.
 An important aspect of an Honors Contract is the opportunity for a student to meet regularly with the professor.

 At the end of the quarter, the Honors Program staff will contact your professor to confirm that you successfully completed the terms of the contract.
 If so, and as long as you earn a letter grade of B or higher in the course, “Course Honors” will be added to your transcript after grades are recorded; however, completing an Honors Contract does not earn any extra units.

 Enrollment Information: Student must complete the Honors Contract Proposal Form by the end of the second week of instruction each quartter.
 Contracts are only accepted for upper-division, academic courses in the College of Letters and Science.
 Contracts are not accepted for Exercise and Sports Studies, Education, and Engineering courses.